-While by no means a complete tour through the details of the data for each state, the above discussion at least helps highlight the importance of understanding the industrial make-up of a given state (or metro area) and how that make-up plays into the economic fortunes of a given geography.
+At the least, the above discussion hopefully highlights the importance of understanding the industrial make-up of a given state (or metro area) and how that make-up plays into the economic fortunes of a given geography.
 This is a main reason we caution against drawing broad inferences on the basis of the footprint as a whole.
 Clearly, growth varies, often sharply, from state to state, and even within a given state some industry groups fare better than others.
 Along these lines, the chart to the side shows a more detailed look at the industrial make-up of each of the states in the Regions footprint relative to that of the U.S. as a whole.
-The chart shows the industry breakdown of GSP as of Q2 2017.
+The chart shows the industry breakdown of GSP as of Q3 2017.
 Obviously this is a snapshot at a single point in time, but understanding how growth has evolved over time sheds light on how we arrived at this point.

-For instance, construction accounted for 5.41 percent of total GSP in Florida in Q2 2017, but prior to the implosion of the housing market this share was much higher - over eight percent in 2006.
-This is consistent with the employment data showing that the state currently has almost 180,000 fewer construction jobs (this was the figure prior to Hurricane Irma, which temporarily depressed reported construction payrolls) than at the pre-recession peak.
-Similarly, mining and natural resources accounted for 8.68 percent of Q2 2017 GSP in Texas and 4.77 percent in Louisiana, but both shares are far lower than was the case before energy prices cratered in late-2014.
+For instance, construction accounted for 5.40 percent of total GSP in Florida in Q3 2017 (the caveat about the impact of Hurricane Irma on the Q3 construction data applies here, but if we used the Q2 data our point would survive intact), but prior to the implosion of the housing market this share was much higher - over eight percent in 2006.
+This is consistent with the employment data showing that the state had, prior to Hurricane Irma's impact, almost 180,000 fewer construction jobs than at the pre-recession peak.
+Similarly, mining and natural resources accounted for 9.00 percent of Q3 2017 GSP in Texas and 4.71 percent in Louisiana, but both shares are far lower than was the case before energy prices cratered in late-2014.
 Though, as noted above, manufacturing has mounted somewhat of a charge over the past several months, manufacturing output nonetheless accounts for a smaller share of overall GSP across the footprint than would have been the case in earlier decades.
 That decline has been even more pronounced in those states in which nondurable goods manufacturing, such as textiles, played a larger role than durable goods manufacturing, such as motor vehicle production.

 Another transition, though still in its early phases, to watch in the GSP data stems from the changing nature of consumer spending.
-The retail trade sector accounted for just over six percent of GSP for the Regions footprint as a whole in Q2 2017, a share that has slowly drifted lower, which can be expected to continue going forward as the incidence of online shopping continues to expand.
-To some extent, the fading share of retail trade will be compensated for by a rising share of transportation, warehousing, and distribution, which accounted for just under four percent of GSP for the footprint as a whole in Q2 2017 (this share has been slowly rising).
+The retail trade sector accounted for just over six percent of GSP for the Regions footprint as a whole in Q3 2017.
+This share has slowly drifted lower over recent years, which can be expected to continue going forward as the incidence of online shopping continues to expand.
+To some extent, the fading share of retail trade will be compensated for by a rising share of transportation, warehousing, and distribution, which accounted for just under four percent of GSP for the footprint as a whole in Q3 2017 (this share has been slowly rising).
 But, our view is that there will be a geographic mismatch between those areas shedding retail trade employment and income and those areas adding employment and income in transportation, warehousing, and distribution.
 As such, those states in which retail trade accounts for a higher share of GSP, such as Mississippi (8.5 percent), Florida (7.5 percent), and Arkansas (7.4 percent) could be more vulnerable, though it is reasonable to expect Florida to see faster growth in the logistics associated with online shopping.